kavishkafx/yt_views/README.md

 ## Important Notes

 - ⚠️ The system runs entirely through GitHub Actions - no local server needed
-- 📊 15-minute update interval helps maintain YouTube API quota limits
+- 📊 7-minute update interval provides more frequent updates but consumes more API quota
 - 🔒 All sensitive credentials are stored securely in GitHub Secrets
 - 📝 Remember to keep your API credentials private and never commit them to the repository
+- ⏰ View counts may be slightly delayed due to the update interval and API limitations

 ## Troubleshooting